Aeroluna/LunaCoopMod/README.md

   - Reduces movement speed by 25% while active.

 Copied from Versus.
 Did you know Amon's Void Rays didn't even have a working passive to charge up their attacks?
 Now Amon will activate Prismatic Alignment against armored targets and will cancel it if there are no armored targets in range.

+- Removed Shield Recharge ability from Sentries.
+- Added Hallucination ability to Sentries.
+- Added Hallucination casting AI to Sentries.

+Shield Recharge replaced Hallucination in the LotV campaign presumably because it's not impactful in PvE scenarios.
+However, if the computer is the one using it against players, it can be funny again, so let's give them back their Hallucinations!

 - Added Hyperflight Rotors upgrade for Banshees.
   - Increases movement speed from 2.75 to 3.75.